Navy Federal Credit Union personal loans review

 - Discount for active duty or retired military.
 If you’re currently on active duty or retired from the military, you’re eligible for a 0.50% discount on your interest rate.

 - 18% interest rate cap.
-If you’re approved for a loan, 18% is the highest interest you’ll pay — even on loans with terms of up to 180 months.
-That’s competitive compared to other lenders with maximum APRs as high 35.99%.
+If you’re approved for a loan, 18% is the highest interest you’ll pay — even on loans with terms of 5 years.
+That’s competitive compared to other lenders with maximum APRs as high 36%.

-- Many branch locations.
-While many credit unions stay local to its communities, Navy Federal Credit Union has branch locations in 30 states, DC and Guam.
+- Multiple branch locations.
+While many credit unions stay local to its communities, Navy Federal Credit Union has branch locations in 30 states, DC and Guam to meet the needs of all its members.

 What are the drawbacks?

 - Membership required.
-To qualify for a personal loan from NFCU, you must be a member — common for credit unions, but the application is rigorous for NFCU.
+To qualify for a personal loan from NFCU, you must be a member — common for credit unions, but the membership criteria is strict for NFCU.

 - Mixed reviews.
 Depending on where you look, you’ll find both negative and positive reviews on NFCU.
 Be sure to understand how borrowing from a credit union works before you apply.